-Why write stories?
+Why do authors write stories?
 At SoCreate, we’ve posed the question to most writers we meet, from novelists to screenwriters, because their answers are always inspiring.
+While we usually want to know how to write stories for movies, the “why” is just as important, as is the “where.”
+Where do writers find inspiration in writing?
+From things to write stories about, to how to get writing inspiration, every writer seems to have a different purpose and outlook.
 Our interview with Emmy Winner Peter Dunne and New York Times Bestselling Author Michael Stackpole was no different.
-I hope their responses inspire you if you need it today.
+I hope their responses give you quotes for writing inspiration.

 We first met Dunne and Stackpole at the Central Coast Writers Conference.
 What a treat to have talent of this caliber willing to share their writing wisdom with others!